rojalator/session3/README.txt

 Quixote_ is a Python Web application framework.
 It comes with an in-memory session manager, which works but is incompatible with multi-process servers (SCGI, CGI, etc).
-It also forgets the sessions when the Publisher quits.  `session2` solves these problems by providing a new session manager class and a simple back end storage API.
+It also forgets the sessions when the Publisher quits.  `session3` solves these problems by providing a new session manager class and a simple back end storage API.
+Session3 is based upon the previouse session2 code (for, unsurprisingly, Quixote 2)

-`session2` also provides several (fully functional) persistent storage back
+`session3` also provides several (fully functional) persistent storage back
 ends:

 DirectorySessionStore_